 - Section F.5 of the Suggested State Regulations for Control of Radiation published by the Conference of Radiation Control Program Directors requires that all persons operating fluoroscopic x-ray system complete training on the following topics before using fluoroscopy independently:

 - Principles of radiation protection;

 Those completing our Advanced Training Program are eligible to claim up to 8 hours of AMA PRA Category 1 Continuing Medical Education (CME) credit ™.
 CME credit is provided through a joint sponsorship with MD Anderson Cancer Center.
-In addition, these credits also serve as self assessment CME (SA-CME), as required for Maintenance of Certification (MOC) by members of the American Board of Medical Specialties (ABMS).
+In addition, these credits may also serve as self assessment CME (SA-CME), as required for Maintenance of Certification (MOC) by members of the American Board of Medical Specialties (ABMS).
 All of our courses are designed so that you can complete them at your own pace – you can access the material at any time from any computer or device with internet access.

 This course is available now for $175.00.

+Please note that all sales are final.
 We offer discounts for purchases of multiple licenses, as well as a custom management interface for institutions and clinics.
 Click here for more information.
 If you would like more information on this new Texas fluoroscopy CME regulation, it can be found in the Texas FAQ on Radiation Protocol Committee Requirements and Radiation Safety Awareness Training.